What's Eating Gilbert Grape: Home media

-The film was released as a "special collector's edition" DVD from Paramount June 20, 2006.
-The edition includes an audio commentary track by director Lasse Hallström and writer Peter Hedges, as well as the featurettes, "The Characters of Gilbert Grape", "The Voice of Gilbert Grape" and "Why We Love Gilbert Grape".
+The film was released as a "special collector's edition" DVD from Paramount on June 20, 2006.
+The edition includes an audio commentary by director Lasse Hallström and writer Peter Hedges, as well as the featurettes, "The Characters of Gilbert Grape", "The Voice of Gilbert Grape" and "Why We Love Gilbert Grape".

-It received a Blu-ray release August 16, 2022.
+It received a Blu-ray release on August 16, 2022.